MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-lakehouse.md

 # [Enhanced capabilities (Preview)](#tab/enhancedcapabilities)

-There is *schema enforcement* for writing data into a lakehouse table.
-All new writes to the table must be compatible with the target table's schema at write time, ensuring data quality.

-When output is written to a new delta table, the table schema is created based on the first record.
-All records of the output data are projected onto the schema of the existing table.
-If the incoming data has an added column compared to the existing table schema, the data writes to the table without including the extra column.
-Similarly, if the incoming data is missing a column compared to the existing table schema, the data writes to the table with the column's value set to null.

 ## Prerequisites

 - Access to the Fabric **premium workspace** where your eventstream is located with **Contributor** or higher permissions.
 - Access to the **premium workspace** where your lakehouse is located with **Contributor** or higher permissions.

 ## Add a lakehouse as a destination

+There is *schema enforcement* for writing data into a lakehouse destination table.
+All new writes to the table must be compatible with the target table's schema at write time, ensuring data quality.

+When output is written to a new delta table, the table schema is created based on the first record.
+All records of the output data are projected onto the schema of the existing table.

+If the incoming data has columns that aren't in the existing table schema, the extra columns aren't included in the data written to the table.
+Likewise, if the incoming data is missing columns that are in the existing table schema, the missing columns write to the table with the values set to `null`.

 To add a lakehouse destination to a default or derived eventstream, follow these steps.